Last Updated on August 26, 2021 by Oddmund Groette

 - The market is immensely competitive.
-In 2020 hedge finds spent almost two billion on alternative data gain an information edge over the market.
+In 2020 hedge finds spent almost two billion on alternative data to gain an information edge over the market.
 Even cheap computers can run a lot of data and optimizations.
 Just a decade ago, this was not possible.

 The solution is to trade many markets, different types of strategies (mean reversion, momentum, trend-following, etc.), different time frames, and perhaps different position sizes.

 - Which time frame is best in trading?
 What time frame should you trade?

 - Trend following strategies and systems explained

 - How to create a mean reversion trading strategy

 Many opt to either focus on one strategy or one market.
 We believe this is the wrong approach.

 First, one strategy is not enough, and you may risk curve fitting the strategy.
 How does this happen?
 It happens because you constantly test and tweak the strategy.